Top of site

 (1) Family Antidisaster Meeting

 Earthquakes occur suddenly.
-If you prepare for the worst, you can have no regrets.
+If you prepare for the worst, you will not regret it.
 You should hold a family meeting monthly, and discuss household antidisaster measures as well as responses and means to protect yourself in the event of an earthquake.

 • Make sure of each of your roles.